loneyeti/snowscribe/memory-bank/activeContext.md

 - **Sonner for Notifications**: Utilize `sonner` for user-facing toast notifications for actions, errors, and successes.
 - **Client-side data fetching within feature components**: For dynamic lists like chapters and scenes within the dashboard, components fetch their own data using functions from `lib/data/*` which in turn call internal API routes.
 - **Asynchronous Dynamic APIs (Next.js 15+):** Ensure `params` and `cookies()` are `await`ed in server-side code (Server Components, Route Handlers, server-side data fetching functions).
+- **Project Ownership Guard**: Utilize the `verifyProjectOwnership` guard in `lib/supabase/guards.ts` at the beginning of API route handlers for project-specific resources to ensure the user is authorized to access/modify the project.
+This complements RLS by providing an early, explicit check.

 ## Learnings and Project Insights